Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Introduction

-where $\underline{\stackrel{V_2}{M}}$ is the matrix of coordinate functions of $G$ in its fundamental representation, $\stackrel{V_2}{M}$ is the matrix of generators of $\Ll_{0,1}^\e$ in the fundamental representation $V_2$ of $U_\e$, $T_l$ is the $l$-th Chebyshev polynomial of the first type (suitably normalized), $T_l(V_2)$ the corresponding virtual representation in the Grothendieck ring of $U_q$-modules, and $qTr$ and $Tr$ are the quantum trace and classical trace of $2\times 2$ matrices respectively.
-This identity shows how $Fr$ relates invariant functions on $G$ to $\Gg$-invariant central elements.
-The appearance of the $l$-th Chebyshev polynomial $T_l$ in this context relies on the fact that it generates the defining relation of $\mathcal{Z}(U_\e)$, between the Casimir element $\Omega$ and the generators $E^l, F^l, K^{\pm l}$ of the ``small'' center $\mathcal{Z}_0(U_\e) \subset \mathcal{Z}(U_\e)$.
+where $\underline{\stackrel{V_2}{M}}$ is the matrix of coordinate functions of $G$ in its fundamental representation, $\stackrel{V_2}{M}$ is the matrix of generators of $\Ll_{0,1}^\e$ in the fundamental representation $V_2$ of $U_\e$, $T_l$ is the $l$-th Chebyshev polynomial of the first type (suitably normalized), $T_l(V_2)$ the corresponding virtual representation in the Grothendieck ring of $U_q$-modules, and $\operatorname{qTr}$ and $\operatorname{Tr}$ are the quantum trace and classical trace of $2\times 2$ matrices respectively.
+This identity shows how $Fr$ relates invariant functions on~$G$ to $\Gg$-invariant central elements.
+The appearance of the $l$-th Chebyshev polynomial~$T_l$ in this context relies on the fact that it generates the defining relation of $\mathcal{Z}(U_\e)$, between the Casimir element $\Omega$ and the generators $E^l$, $F^l$, $K^{\pm l}$ of the ``small'' center $\mathcal{Z}_0(U_\e) \subset \mathcal{Z}(U_\e)$.

-In the context of the quantum function algebra $SL_\e(2)$, identities similar to the above one and its extension to $n>1$ have been obtained by Bonahon in \cite{Bon17}.
+In the context of the quantum function algebra ${\rm SL}_\e(2)$, identities similar to the above one and its extension to $n>1$ have been obtained by Bonahon in~\cite{Bon17}.

-In Section \ref{SKEIN} we develop a topological (ie. skein theoretic) formulation of some of the previous results.

-In Section \ref{Wfunctor} we give two definitions of a {\it Wilson loop functor} $\mathbb{W}$, defined on a category of ribbon oriented graphs in $\Sigma \times [0,1]$ colored by $U_A^{res}$-modules, extending the Wilson loop map of \cite{BR2} and defined for any $\mathfrak{g}$.
-One of these formulations uses the Reshetikhin-Turaev functor, and is close to the one of \cite{BFK}.
+In Section \ref{SKEIN} we develop a topological (i.e., skein theoretic) formulation of some of the previous results.
+In Section \ref{Wfunctor} we give two definitions of a {\it Wilson loop functor}~$\mathbb{W}$, defined on a category of ribbon oriented graphs in $\Sigma \times [0,1]$ colored by $U_A^{\rm res}$-modules, extending the Wilson loop map of~\cite{BR2} and defined for any~$\mathfrak{g}$.
+One of these formulations uses the Reshetikhin--Turaev functor, and is close to the one of~\cite{BFK}.